 8. President/Founder

-As a company founder, you need to ensure that your résumé captures your business acumen as well as your background knowledge in the industry you’re in.
+As a company founder, you need to ensure that your résumé captures your business acumen as well as your background knowledge.
 Founders usually have diverse educational backgrounds, so it’s also important to indicate your career journey thus far.

 What’s great about this design is that you can exhibit your suitability for an executive role in a single page, capturing the recruiter’s attention from the get-go.